erin-m-keller/keller-readme/GENERATED-README.md

   Sample usage instructions

   ## License
   This project is covered under the GPL license.
-To learn more, click the license at the top of this file.
+To learn more, click the license at the top of this page.

   ## Contributing
   [erin-m-keller](https://github.com/erin-m-keller),[erin-m-keller](https://github.com/erin-m-keller),[erin-m-keller](https://github.com/erin-m-keller)